Seagate/cortx-experiments/daos-cortx/docs/setup_daos.md

 ## Create mount point

-DAOS demands 2 kind of storage.
+DAOS demands 2 kinds of storage.
 1 for SCM storage for metadata and NVMe for bulky storage.
 Right now for testing purpose we are going to emulate SCM with tmpfs only.

 * Mount tmpfs

     ```mkdir /mnt/daos```

-    One may use other mount-point or directory as well.
+    One may use another mount-point or directory as well.

     ```mount -t tmpfs -o size=XXG tmpfs /mnt/daos```

     XX could be number of GB storage one is willing to allocate while mounting tmpfs.

-* Use 'df' command to verify mounting status.
+* Use the 'df' command to verify mounting status.

-* Use this [server config file](daos_server.yml) which is having minimum settings to up and running single node server.
+* Use this [server config file](daos_server.yml) which is having minimum settings to up and running a single node server.
 Copy this example file's configurations to /etc/daos/daos_server.yml

         Server's default configuration files are located at following locations :